akhil27051999/AWS-3-Tier-Architecture/02-Manual-Setup/01-Hosting-A-Static-Website-On-S3/01-Create-S3-Bucket.md

+# 📦 What Is an S3 Bucket?

+An S3 bucket is a container for storing objects (files, data, backups, etc.) in Amazon S3 (Simple Storage Service), a highly scalable and secure cloud storage service provided by AWS (Amazon Web Services).

 # 📦 Creating an Amazon S3 Bucket Using AWS Console

 This document provides step-by-step instructions to create an S3 bucket using the AWS Management Console.
 Amazon S3 (Simple Storage Service) is used to store and retrieve any amount of data at any time.